Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks: Smart Reconfigurable THz MIMO-NOMA Framework

 \subsection{Customized NOMA Decoding}

 Relying on the adaptively aligned channels through RISs, the NOMA user decoding order in each cluster can be flexibly customized based on QoS requirements without degrading the system performance.
-Specifically, each SE user with the highest QoS requirements in its cluster would be decoded at last.
-Exploiting the successive interference cancellation (SIC), SE users can subtract signals of other users within the same cluster, and completely eliminate intra-cluster interference to realize ultra-high-speed and reliability-guaranteed communications.
+Exploiting the NOMA successive interference cancellation (SIC), SE users can subtract signals of other users within the same cluster, and completely eliminate intra-cluster interference based on power-domain multiplexing to realize ultra-high-speed and reliability-guaranteed communications.
+To realize this goal, each SE user with the highest QoS requirements in its cluster would be decoded at last, while the data signals of $K_n^m-1$ IoT users in each cluster $n$ would be decoded first.